 2. Runaway Apps

-Runaway apps, in other words, third-party apps that demand more system resources (especially CPUs) than they should.
+Runaway apps, in other words, are third-party apps that demand more system resources (especially CPUs) than they should.
 These apps are either poorly developed or caught in a loop, which can drain battery power and CPU resources.
 When that happens, it’s just a matter of time before your MacBook starts overheating.

 How to Fix It: Pinpoint the “Culprit” via Activity Monitor.

 Activity Monitor is a built-in utility on macOS that shows the processes that are running on a Mac so users can get an idea about how they affect a Mac’s activity and performance.
 Click here for more info.
-You can open the utility via Applications > Utilities > Activity Monitor, or do a quick Spotlight search to launch the app.

-Here’s how it works.
 To figure out what is to blame for the increase in your MacBook Pro’s temperature, simply click the CPU column, which will sort all the apps and processes.
 Now pay attention to the percentage.
 If an app is using close to 80% of the CPU, it’s for sure the culprit.
 Feel free to double-click on it and hit “Quit.”
 If the app becomes unresponsive, try Force Quit.

 3. Softer Surfaces